soloking44/tours-and-online-travel-booking-website-/README.md

 Search and Filter: Users can search for tours, flight tickets using various filters such as destination, date, and price range.

+The back-end processes requests and manages business logic.

+The database stores user data, travel plans, and recommendations.

 Services: users can see afordable hotels, asorted foods and drinks, safe guide, around the world, fastest travel and adventures.

 Responsive Design: Ensured the website is mobile-friendly using Bootstrap.